greenboxal/doggohub/doc/development/instrumentation.md

 ## Tracking Custom Events

-Besides instrumenting code GitLab Performance Monitoring also supports tracking of custom events.
+Besides instrumenting code DoggoHub Performance Monitoring also supports tracking of custom events.
 This is primarily intended to be used for tracking business metrics such as the number of Git pushes, repository imports, and so on.